A message from Dean Allan Boike, DPM on the coming season at KSUCPM

 Did you know that an average podiatry school student in 2018 will graduate with $208,000 in student loan debt?
 Here's how you can help!

 Throughout the course of their education at Kent State University College of Podiatric Medicine (KSUCPM), students may develop a passion to serve communities outside of our great nation.
 Sai Narra, a fourth year podiatry student at KSUCPM is one of these students.
 “I have wanted to go on a mission trip since my first year here at KSUCPM,” Sai explains, “I felt that it was something that our curriculum was missing and that would add to my clinical experience”.
 Feeling inspired as she watched the journey of three classmates’ mission trip in 2015, Sai and three of her classmates seized the opportunity for themselves

 Through a grant funded by the OCPM Foundation, KSU was able to acquire a CurveBeam pedCAT weight-bearing CT scanner.
 This unit utilizes cone-beam technology to yield low dose scans of either one or both feet, and to date, is the only one of its kind in Northeast Ohio.
 Part and parcel with this process, three potentially ground breaking research projects were proposed, all dealing with controversial topics in podiatric pre-operative evaluation.

-Craig Verdin, a resident of Houma, Louisiana, is Class of 2019 podiatric medical student at Kent State University College of Podiatric Medicine (KSUCPM).
-Verdin began his educational journey to Podiatry with a Bachelor in Kinesiology from Louisiana State University (LSU) in Baton Rouge.
+Craig Verdin, a resident of Houma, Louisiana, is a Class of 2019 podiatric medical student at Kent State University College of Podiatric Medicine (KSUCPM).
+Verdin began his educational journey to podiatry with a bachelor's degree in kinesiology from Louisiana State University (LSU) in Baton Rouge.
 Following undergrad, he went on to complete two summer research internships at the University of Utah’s School of Medicine, which is where he discovered his passion for academic medicine.

 Thank you for your in-kind donations to the KSUCPM Library!